 Check out my travel guide to Tokyo for more information on what to do, see, and ways to save money.

 The city that parties every night throughout the year certainly knows how to throw a New Year’s Eve bash to remember.
 There are so many clubs, hotels, bars, and casinos to choose from in Las Vegas, Nevada, that it’s almost impossible to not celebrate in style.
 Outdoors, “The Strip” is closed to traffic so everyone can watch the grand fireworks displays high above the city’s neon lights.
-If you can wade through the crowds, make your way downtown to the Fremont Street Experience and join the massive block party, complete with confetti, a massive wine toast, concerts by big-name rockers, and a five-block-long illuminated canopy 90 feet overhead, on which state-of-the-art sound and light shows are shown.
+If you want to wade through the crowds, make your way downtown to Fremont Street and join the massive block party, complete with confetti, a massive wine toast, concerts by big-name rockers, and a five-block-long illuminated canopy 90 feet overhead, on which state-of-the-art sound and light shows are shown.

 Check out my travel guide to Las Vegas for more information on enjoying life in Sin City without spending a sinful amount of money.

 When it comes to New Year’s Eve celebrations, Edinburgh is one of those places that can’t be beaten.
 Their Hogmanay is one of the most fun parties I’ve ever been too.
 Each year, over 100,000 people take part in the two-day celebration that involves a Viking procession, fireworks over the castle, bonfires, concerts, and a carnival.
 It’s out of this world fun.
 It gets super crowded and you’ll need tickets to the shows so be sure to book in advance.
 You can even walk the viking procession to the bonfire!